 How VisaNation Law Group Immigration Attorneys Can Help

 While the new EB-5 regulations may appear strict, the good news is that you still have four months to leverage the existing rules, especially the minimum investment amount.
 Keep in mind, however, that the four-month window will most likely witness an influx of EB-5 petitions.

 This is why you need to engage an experienced EB-5 immigration attorney to help you file your petition properly with all the necessary evidence.
 Errors, either by omission or commission, can be detrimental to your application.
 This is where we can be of help.

-At Immi-USA, we have a team of experienced EB-5 lawyers with many successful investor green card cases.
-We will help you prepare your petition and avoid RFEs so as to maximize the short window of opportunity and dramatically reduce the cost and time for your EB-5 green card process.
+VisaNation Law Group’s experienced EB-5 lawyers have many successful investor green card cases.
+They will help you prepare your petition and avoid RFEs so as to maximize the short window of opportunity and dramatically reduce the cost and time for your EB-5 green card process.
 Don’t wait, you can schedule a consultation with us today by filling out this contact form.